Menu

 Rules to Know: This is a NON-REFUNDABLE event.
 No EXCEPTIONS

-All attendees will receive a link for a copy of his eBook Milky Way Nightscapes.
+All attendees will receive a link for his eBook Milky Way Nightscapes.
 A forty dollar value

 Date and Time: August 15th Doors will open at 8:30 a.m.
 The presentation will start at 9:00 a.m. and continue until 3:30 p.m. with appropriate breaks.